marigosa27/marigosa27/README.md

 -  Resilience metrics,
 -  Disaster mitigation.

-- 📫 How to reach me: ... email me at gomezsaldarriagam14@students.ecu.edu
+### About me

 - 😄 Pronouns: ... she/her
 - ⚡ Fun fact: ...
 I used to work as a data scientist
 - ✨ Fun hobbies: Maps, keyboards and vis

+# Contact me
+- 📫 How to reach me: ... email me at gomezsaldarriagam14@students.ecu.edu

 <!--